 The Health and Safety Authority has published a booklet, Guidance for Employers and Employees on Night and Shift Work (pdf).

-Further information on night work and your employment rights is available from the Workplace Relations Commission's Information and Customer Service – see 'Where to apply' below.
+Further information on night work and your employment rights is available from the Workplace Relations Commission's Information and Customer Service – see below.